Jsimb174387/jobscp/README.md

 In the jobs JSON, there is 505 jobs in walmart_jobs_formatted, and 3495 jobs in walmart_jobs_bad.
 I added to the search query "IT".
 I was hoping that would help filter for IT jobs, but instead it picked up many Cashier Roles.
 Regardless, the data is still good.

+Logs should (probably) be gitignored, but as it is part of the assessment I kept them visable.